Weird Reasons for Smoking

 Weird Reasons for Smoking: He made me do it

 Another smoking client gave me yet another bizarre reason for smoking.

 I asked her "Have you ever been hypnotized before?"
 She said, "Yes, about twenty years ago."
 I asked "what for?"
 "Smoking", she replied.
 I asked her "Did you get hypnotized?
 Did it work?"
 She said "I didn't like the hypnotist.
 He was arrogant and didn't listen to me".
 "I felt he was unprofessional and abrupt.
 He annoyed me".

 She stopped smoking for a day, and then started again, just to prove he was no good.

 This guy told me that he started smoking as a sort of reverse psychology.
-He wanted to get his girlfriend to stop smoking so he started smoking to put pressure on her to stop.
+He wanted to get his girlfriend to stop smoking.
+So he started smoking himself to put pressure on her to stop.
 He ended up spending seven years trying to give it up himself.

 Smoking as self sabotage

 This man was smoking thirty a day, wanted to stop smoking and did not understand his own behavior.
 Smoking was making him ill, he was coughing and felt bad.
 The cough would even waken him up at night.
 After the coughing fit had passed he would have another cigarette before going back to sleep.
 His own behaviour horrified him, and had tried everything to stop.
 He could give up for three or four weeks but then something made him start again.

 He started smoking at 17, and had no particular family issues.
 I could find no original behavioral reasons for smoking.
 He had absolutely no clues as to why he always kept starting again.
 It appeared that he often smoked in order to get time to think during the day, but this could not explain why he was smoking at night.